daizoru/node-sampler/README.md

 {Record, SimpleRecorder} = require 'sampler'

-# create record. a record is where your events are stored
+# create a brand new record
-record = new Record() # by default no arguments -> in memory store
+# if there is no argument, data is stored in memory
+#record = new Record()

+# file:// protocol need a path with a valid extension to guess the format (yaml,yml,json)
+record = new Record("file://examples/test.yaml")

 # now, you can start playing with your record.
 # let's record things in the record! for this, you need a Recorder